biometricITC/cPP-biometrics/input/Bio cPP.md

 the TOE security functionality.

 ## 2. Relevant SFRs in the \[MDFPP\]
-Relation between SFRs defined in this cPP and \[MDFPP\] is described below. **Bold SFRs** are those defined in this cPP and *italicized SFRs* are those defined in \[MDFPP\]
+Relation between SFRs defined in this cPP and in the \[MDFPP\] is described below. **Bold SFRs** are those defined in this cPP and *italicized SFRs* are those defined in \[MDFPP\]